borgel/bitinfo/README.md

 # Get It
 Coming Soon®.
 Will be on http://crates.io to start.

+# Configuration
+TODO
+dice up examples and put them here in YAML code blocks. include examples of how to run them

 # Known Limitations
 Many.
 * Though there is no reason it needs to be limited to 32 bit registers, there are a places where this is assumed